equinor/appsec-owasptop10wrkshp/a07/README.md

 ## Examples of attacker scenarios using juice shop

-- `Password Strength` - (Log in with the administrator's user credentials without previously changing them or applying SQL Injection)
+- `Password Strength` -
+Log in with the administrator's user credentials without previously changing them or applying SQL Injection.
-- `GDPR Data Erasure` - (Log in with Chris' erased user account.)
+- `GDPR Data Erasure` -
+Log in with Chris' erased user account.

 ## Primary defenses